American Software, Inc. (NASDAQ:AMSWA) Expected to Announce Earnings of $0.07 Per Share

-Brokerages predict that American Software, Inc. (NASDAQ:AMSWA) will post $0.07 earnings per share for the current quarter, Zacks reports.
-Two analysts have made estimates for American Software’s earnings, with the highest EPS estimate coming in at $0.07 and the lowest estimate coming in at $0.06.
-American Software posted earnings of $0.09 per share during the same quarter last year, which would indicate a negative year over year growth rate of 22.2%.
-The firm is scheduled to issue its next quarterly earnings results on Wednesday, February 23rd.
+Equities analysts forecast that American Software, Inc. (NASDAQ:AMSWA) will announce $0.07 earnings per share (EPS) for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have issued estimates for American Software’s earnings, with estimates ranging from $0.06 to $0.07.
+American Software posted earnings of $0.09 per share in the same quarter last year, which indicates a negative year-over-year growth rate of 22.2%.
+The business is scheduled to announce its next earnings results on Wednesday, February 23rd.

-On average, analysts expect that American Software will report full-year earnings of $0.37 per share for the current financial year.
-For the next year, analysts forecast that the company will post earnings of $0.37 per share, with EPS estimates ranging from $0.36 to $0.38.
-Zacks’ EPS calculations are an average based on a survey of sell-side analysts that that provide coverage for American Software.
+On average, analysts expect that American Software will report full year earnings of $0.37 per share for the current year.
+For the next fiscal year, analysts anticipate that the company will report earnings of $0.37 per share, with EPS estimates ranging from $0.36 to $0.38.
+Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of analysts that follow American Software.

-The company also recently declared a quarterly dividend, which will be paid on Friday, February 18th.
-Shareholders of record on Friday, February 4th will be paid a dividend of $0.11 per share.
-The ex-dividend date is Thursday, February 3rd.
-This represents a $0.44 annualized dividend and a dividend yield of 1.88%.
-American Software’s dividend payout ratio is currently 125.72%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, February 18th.
+Stockholders of record on Friday, February 4th will be issued a $0.11 dividend.
+The ex-dividend date of this dividend is Thursday, February 3rd.
+This represents a $0.44 dividend on an annualized basis and a dividend yield of 1.86%.
+American Software’s payout ratio is 125.72%.

-In other news, Chairman James C. Edenfield sold 15,600 shares of the business’s stock in a transaction on Tuesday, November 23rd.
+In related news, CFO Vincent C. Klinges sold 6,473 shares of the company’s stock in a transaction on Thursday, September 16th.
+The shares were sold at an average price of $25.33, for a total transaction of $163,961.09.
+Following the completion of the sale, the chief financial officer now directly owns 103,311 shares in the company, valued at approximately $2,616,867.63.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Chairman James C. Edenfield sold 15,600 shares of the business’s stock in a transaction on Tuesday, November 23rd.
 The shares were sold at an average price of $24.03, for a total transaction of $374,868.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Vincent C. Klinges sold 6,473 shares of American Software stock in a transaction on Thursday, September 16th.
-The shares were sold at an average price of $25.33, for a total value of $163,961.09.
-Following the completion of the transaction, the chief financial officer now owns 103,311 shares in the company, valued at approximately $2,616,867.63.
 The disclosure for this sale can be found here.
-9.70% of the stock is owned by company insiders.
+Insiders own 9.70% of the company’s stock.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Bank of New York Mellon Corp lifted its stake in shares of American Software by 7.6% during the third quarter.
-Bank of New York Mellon Corp now owns 285,287 shares of the software maker’s stock worth $6,775,000 after purchasing an additional 20,224 shares in the last quarter.
-BNP Paribas Arbitrage SA grew its stake in American Software by 466.6% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 7,020 shares of the software maker’s stock valued at $167,000 after purchasing an additional 5,781 shares in the last quarter.
-Two Sigma Advisers LP boosted its stake in shares of American Software by 80.3% during the 3rd quarter.
-Two Sigma Advisers LP now owns 47,600 shares of the software maker’s stock valued at $1,131,000 after buying an additional 21,200 shares during the last quarter.
-Two Sigma Investments LP boosted its stake in shares of American Software by 43.0% during the 3rd quarter.
-Two Sigma Investments LP now owns 45,054 shares of the software maker’s stock valued at $1,070,000 after buying an additional 13,539 shares during the last quarter.
-Finally, Millennium Management LLC boosted its stake in shares of American Software by 198.1% during the 3rd quarter.
-Millennium Management LLC now owns 30,626 shares of the software maker’s stock valued at $727,000 after buying an additional 20,352 shares during the last quarter.
-Institutional investors own 80.63% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in AMSWA.
+FMR LLC grew its position in shares of American Software by 107.5% in the 1st quarter.
+FMR LLC now owns 2,075 shares of the software maker’s stock worth $25,000 after buying an additional 1,075 shares during the period.
+Eagle Bay Advisors LLC purchased a new stake in shares of American Software in the 3rd quarter worth about $38,000.
+Strs Ohio bought a new position in American Software in the 3rd quarter worth about $66,000.
+Advisor Group Holdings Inc. boosted its stake in American Software by 387.2% in the 3rd quarter.
+Advisor Group Holdings Inc. now owns 3,118 shares of the software maker’s stock worth $74,000 after purchasing an additional 2,478 shares in the last quarter.
+Finally, Nisa Investment Advisors LLC bought a new position in American Software in the 2nd quarter worth about $86,000.
+80.63% of the stock is currently owned by hedge funds and other institutional investors.

 American Software, Inc engages in the development and marketing of supply chain management and enterprise software solutions.
 It operates through the following segments: Supply Chain Management (SCM), Information Technology (IT) Consulting, and Other.
 The SCM segment offers supply chain optimization and retail planning solutions.